DWI Taskforce & Planning Council

 Prevention

-The Prevention component implements the following strategies identified by the Center for Substance Abuse Prevention:
+The Sandoval County Prevention Program implements the following strategies identified by the Center for Substance Abuse Prevention:

-Sandoval County Prevention & Intervention Program offers the community Alcohol, Tobacco and other Drug Abuse prevention information which can be attained at various events throughout the county such as a local health fair, the State Fair, or at our Designed Driver Booth at the Santa Ana Star Center.
-We also provide Alternative Activities such as pre-prom presentations, pow wows and other community events.
-The staff at Sandoval County Prevention & Intervention Program participates in community events such as Walk Like MADD, Making Strides Against Breast Cancer Walk and works with Independence High School students to address underage drinking in Sandoval County.
+Sandoval County Prevention Program offers the community Alcohol, Tobacco and other Drug Abuse prevention information which can be attained at various events throughout the county such as a local health fair, the State Fair, or at our Designed Driver Booth at various events.
+The staff at Sandoval County Prevention Program participates in community events such as Move with MADD and Making Strides Against Breast Cancer Walk.
+The Sandoval County Prevention Program contracts with Sandoval County Middle Schools and Rio Rancho’s Independence High School to provide students Alcohol, Tobacco and Other Drug prevention curriculum and also with Independence High School students to create billboards and videos to address underage drinking in Sandoval County.
+The Sandoval County Prevention Program also collaborates with Cumulus Radio to provide discounted Uber rides under the Take a Ride on Us Program on holidays and special occasions throughout the year.

 Court-Ordered Compliance Program

 If you or a family member need to fulfill the conditions of your probation as directed by the Sandoval County Magistrate Courts, we are here to help.
-The SCMCP (Sandoval County Misdemeanor Compliance Program) provides our residents with the appropriate level of probation supervision with an accredited Court Compliance Officer, who will assist them to meet the obligations mandated by the Courts.
+The Sandoval County Misdemeanor Compliance Program (SCMCP) provides our residents with the appropriate level of probation supervision with an accredited Court Compliance Officer, who will assist them to meet the obligations mandated by the Courts.
 SCMCP works with individuals who are DWI (Driving While Intoxicated), DUI (Driving Under the Influence), and alcohol/drug-involved DV (Domestic Violence) clients.
 Compliance is an important step to making the next positive steps to recovery and improved behaviors.

-SCMCP programming strives to provide offense-specific referral services for its clients and to ensure improved Court – Compliance Program communication in the management of DWI/DUI and alcohol/drug-related DV cases through enhanced data collection, data entry, and data management.
+SCMCP programming strives to provide offense-specific referral services for its clients and to ensure improved Court Compliance Program communication in the management of DWI/DUI and alcohol/drug-related DV cases through enhanced data collection, data entry, and data management.
 Referrals to SCMCP come from the Courts.
-SCMCP works with the Sandoval County Magistrate Court, the Cuba Magistrate Court, the 13th Judicial District Court, the Rio Rancho Municipal Court, the Village of Corrales Municipal Court, the Cuba Municipal Court, and the Tribal Courts located within the County.
+SCMCP works with the Sandoval County Magistrate Court, the Cuba Magistrate Court and the Tribal Courts located within the County.

 Treatment

 The DWI Program provides treatment to 1st offenders, DWI Multiple Offenders, Domestic Violence Offenders, and Offenders referred to the program for Anger Management and other Substance Abuse issues.
-Self referrals are also accepted.
-All Counseling services are provided by licensed counselors who provide a clinical assessment (ASI) and administer a SASSI, as well as conduct a clinical interview.
-Clients are referred to treatment which consists of treatment planning, individual and/or group therapy, and Acu-detox (Acupuncture Treatment for Substance Abuse) based on their clinical assessment.
+Self-referrals are also accepted.
+All Counseling services are provided by licensed counselors who provide a clinical assessment Clients are referred to treatment which consists of treatment planning, individual and/or group therapy, and Acu-detox (Acupuncture Treatment for Substance Abuse) based on their clinical assessment.

 Sandoval County DWI Program provides treatment to all 1st Offenders, all DWI Multiple Offenders, all Domestic Violence Offenders, and Offenders referred to the program for Anger Management and other Substance Abuse issues.